 - GCC or GIEU course: Students who are enrolled in CGIS Global Course Connections (GCC) or Global Intercultural Experience for Undergraduates (GIEU) course are also eligible.
 It is the responsibility of the student to find the appropriate program and to complete any application for participation in a timely manner.

-- Summer Intensive Japanese Language Program: Students who enroll in a summer intensive Japanese language program located in Japan are also eligible.
+- Summer Intensive Japanese Language Program: Students who enroll in a summer intensive Japanese language program are also eligible.
 In order to qualify, a summer language program must meet the FLAS Fellowship summer program eligibility criteria.
 For a list of eligible programs, see the Summer Language Programs section of the CJS web site and look for "Summer FLAS eligible" programs.
 The FLAS summer program eligibility criteria are:

 - The program must teach the equivalent of one academic year of Japanese as taught at the University of Michigan

 - The recipient must enroll at the 2nd year level language or above

 - The minimum program length is 6 weeks.